coopie/mesite/posts/reading-faces.md

 We used [keras](http://github.com/fchollet/keras) for making and running our deep neural nets.
 If you are curious to try some deep learning, this is all of the benefit of high performance CUDA in a nicely made python framework.

 These were the four different approaches to audio we attempted.
-For video, we only used the CNN-RNN architecture.
+For video, we only used the CNN-RNN architecture (the one on the right).

 <style>
 img.customPicture {